awsdocs/aws-doc-sdk-examples/javav2/example_code/iam/Readme.md

 **JSON File**

 To successfully run the **IAMScenario**, you need a JSON file that contains the information to create a role.
-Included in this file is the ARN of the IAM user for the trust relationship.
+Included in this file is the Amazon Resource Name (ARN) of the IAM user for the trust relationship.
 The following JSON shows an example.

     {
      "Version": "2012-10-17",